jfrog/jfrog-client-go/README.md

 Alpine, Bower, Cran, Chef, Conan, Conda, Debian, Docker, Gems, Generic, Gitlfs, Go, Gradle, Helm, Ivy, Maven, Npm, Nuget, P2, Puppet, Pypi, Rpm, Sbt, and Yum.

-Each package type has it's own parameters struct, can be created using the method `New<packageType>VirtualRepositoryParams()`.
+Each package type has its own parameters struct, can be created using the method `New<packageType>VirtualRepositoryParams()`.

 Example for creating virtual Go repository: